What are Dental Crowns?

 A crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A crown protects and strengthens the tooth structure giving the tooth a longer life than it would have if restored by fillings or other types of restorations.

 This is an extremely reliable technique for repairing the most severe of dental problems, even permanently replacing missing teeth to offer a complete smile and a functional bite.
-These treatments are used for a long-lasting correction of major dental problems.
+These treatments are used for the long-lasting correction of major dental problems.
 It is usual for these treatments to last for 20 to 30 years, which is as close to permanent as dental treatment can get.

 If a crown is needed, our dentists will discuss what type of crown would be best for you.